 Designed for clinicians and usable by practice staff, the solution is pre-loaded with DSM-5 and ICD-10 diagnostic codes for quicker data entry.
 Pre-written Progress Note templates are another of the software’s more useful features.

 |Good For||Speech Therapy, Physical Therapy, Occupational Therapy, Mental Health Coaching, Online Coaching, Psychologists, Psychiatrists, Blended Counseling|

-Among its many features is a Planning function that can be used to create bespoke plans for Wiley Treatment Plans.
+Among its many features is a Planning function that can be used to create bespoke plans.
 These combine clinician-entered assessment information with practitioner templates for a quicker, more comprehensive process than manual planning.

 |Good For||Psychologists, Mental Health Coaches, Psychiatrists, Medical Practitioners, Prescribing Physicians, Care Management Software|

 |ICANotes is one of the most robust treatment planning solutions for larger healthcare organizations and includes e-prescribing to make it ideal for psychiatrists.|